 Kentucky Shakespeare Offers Free Outdoor Performances

 Kentucky Shakespeare celebrates its 54th summer season of free featuring eight productions over 10 weeks totaling 56 performances.
 This is the oldest fhttp://kyshakespeare.comree Shakespeare festival in the United States.
 Kentucky Shakespeare is also the largest, in-school education provider in the Commonwealth.This year celebrates the 450th anniversary of Shakespeare's birth, so it is fitting that Shakespeare in the Park presents comedies, tragedies and histories across the summer months.
 Overall, the summer will include:

+Three productions with an ensemble cast of 17 professional actors.
+It's been 25 years since three professional productions have been mounted in one season by the company.A Globe Players student production.
 New this summer is Community Partners Weeks: Walden Theatre, Savage Rose Classical Theatre Company, Le Petomane Theatre Ensemble and ShoeString Productions will each present a different Shakespeare play.

 Commonality Across the Performance Weeks: